 Gingerbread House Tips

-Next, the children can use the craft sticks to spread frosting on the outside of their houses and add candy.
+Next, invite your little learners to use craft sticks to spread frosting on the outside of their houses and add candy.

-Printable Gingerbread Baby House Recipe
+Printable Gingerbread House Recipe

 More Gingerbread ideas